GoogleCloudPlatform/DataflowTemplates/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Google Cloud Teleport repo!
+Thanks for your interest in contributing to the Google Cloud Dataflow Templates repo!

-We are not currently merging pull requests, but plan to do so soon.
-If you have contributions to make or improvements to suggest, please feel free to open an issue or pull request; we will let you know when we are ready to accept improvements.

-To streamline the process when we begin accepting contributions, please fill out a Google Contributor License Agreement.
-See instructions below.
+To get started contributing:

+1. Sign a Contributor License Agreement (see details below).
+1. Fork the repo, develop and test your code changes.
+1. Ensure that your code adheres to the existing style.
+1. Ensure that your code has an appropriate set of unit tests which all pass.
+1. Run `mvn verify` to verify all tests and checks pass.
+1. Submit a pull request.

 ## Contributor License Agreement